 I’ve given the recipe and instructions for both below.

-How to make Homemade Ricotta Cheese with milk
+How to make with milk

 If you want a ricotta that is closer to a traditional ricotta and made with only milk, heat the salt and milk to 185 F. Turn off the heat, and gently stir in the acid, just a time or two around the pan, then let rest, untouched for 20 minutes.
 During this time, keep the temperature at about 185 degrees F. It can go down to 175 F or up to 190 F, but try to keep it in that range.
 I just take a look at the thermometer every so often and turn on the heat for just a little while until it gets in that range.
 After the resting period, spoon out the curds and strain through a cheesecloth-lined strainer.